ui/stamps-api-docs/source/sync_order.rst

 orders              An array of order objects
 =================== ==================

-Omni replies with an array of up to 25 order objects wherein each order object has the following `parameters <parameters>`_.
+Omni replies with an array of up to 25 order objects wherein each order object has the following `parameters`_.
 (Click the parameters link to view the order object parameters)